IBM-Bluemix-Docs/ComposeForRedis/dashboard-overview.md

 ## Connecting

-There are two ways of connecting an external application to your database.
-You can either connect using a **Connection String** or with a **Command Line**.
+You can connect an external application to your database in two ways.
+You can either connect by using a **Connection String** or with a **Command Line**.
 Both are provided on your service dashboard overview.

 ### HTTPS

-The **HTTPS** connection string can be used by some client libraries and contains all the information needed for other libraries to connect.
+The **HTTPS** connection string can be used by some client libraries and contains all the information that is needed for other libraries to connect.
 You can find out how to use the connection string to connect in [Connecting an external application](./connecting-external.html).

-**Please Note:** If you _un_checked the TLS/SSL-enabled box when the service was provisioned, this connection is **not** TLS/SSL secured.
+**Note:** If you _un_checked the TLS/SSL-enabled box when the service was provisioned, this connection is **not** TLS/SSL secured.

 ### Command Line

-The **Command Line** is a preformatted command which will invoke `redis-cli` with the correct parameters.
-To use it, you'll need to have the Redis client tools installed on the local system.
-You can find out more about how to do this in [Connecting an external application](./connecting-external.html).
+The **Command Line** is a preformatted command that invokes `redis-cli` with the correct parameters.
+To use it, you need to install Redis client tools on the local system.
+You can find out more about using the command in [Connecting an external application](./connecting-external.html).

 ## Instance Administration API